javachaos/JChess/README.md

 ```
 ## Usage

 To play JChess, simply start the application and begin playing!
-Use the mouse to click and drag pieces to move them on the board.
+Use the mouse to click and drag pieces to move them on the chessBoard.
 To save a game, go to the "File" menu and select "Save".
 To load a saved game, go to the "File" menu and select "Load".
 To undo or redo a move, use the "Undo" and "Redo" buttons on the toolbar.

 ## Contributing